rust-lang/rust/text/0000-checkpoints.md

 Rather, epochs, as their name suggests, represent a point of *global coherence*, where documentation, tooling, the compiler, and core libraries are all fully aligned on a new set of (already stabilized!) features and other changes.
-This alignment can happen incrementally, but a epoch signals that it *has* happened.
+This alignment can happen incrementally, but an epoch signals that it *has* happened.

 At the same time, epochs serve as a rallying point for making sure this